sigmavirus24/github3.py/CONTRIBUTING.rst

 #.
 In case you haven't caught on, for anything you add, write tests.

 #.
 Be cordial_.
-Seriously, if anyone who isn't cordial will be sent packing,
+Seriously, anyone who isn't cordial will be sent packing,
    regardless of the value of their contributions.
 I will not tolerate some contributors creating a hostile environment for others.